Remembrance jewelry with meaning

 Sustainable and secure techniques

 I am frequently asked if I work with epoxy resin.
-I consciously refrain from doing this because I know from experience that it is not a sustainable solution.
-An enclosed space provides precisely the security and tranquillity that are so important for this type of jewellery.
-Within this technique, there are countless possibilities to create a personal and unique piece of jewellery.
+I deliberately don’t do that, because I know from experience that this is not a sustainable solution.
+An enclosed space provides just the security and peace of mind that are so important with this type of jewelry.
+Moreover, this will keep the jewelry beautiful and strong for years.
+Within this technique, there are countless possibilities for creating a personal and unique piece of jewelry.

 Collaborating to craft a personalised piece of jewellery

-Creating a memory jewellery piece is an intimate process.
-Together, we discuss what shapes, materials, and gemstones will suit you.
+Making a memory jewelry is an intimate process.
+That’s why I like to take my time with it.
+Together we will discuss what shapes, materials and gemstones suit you.
 This creates a design that does justice to the memory and can provide comfort.

 Colleagues in the farewell industry